Métis Nation—Saskatchewan: General Assembly

 The General Assembly is the political forum for Métis citizens in Saskatchewan.
 The General Assembly meets annually, and provides a forum where Métis citizens receive information from their government, review documents and provide guidance to the Métis Nation Legislative Assembly, and where they discuss, amend, and vote on ratification of amendments to the Constitution of the Métis Nation—Saskatchewan.

 Métis Nation—Saskatchewan Secretariat Inc.

 The Métis Nation—Saskatchewan Secretariat Inc. serves as the administrative body for the Métis Nation—Saskatchewan, through which the policies and programs directed by the Métis Nation—Saskatchewan are administered and carried out.
 This is because the Métis Nation—Saskatchewan is recognized as the government democratically elected by the Métis citizens of Saskatchewan to advance their Aboriginal rights, including self-government and self-determination, but the Métis Nation—Saskatchewan has to operate through non-profit structures until formally recognized and legislated as a third order of government.
 The Government of Saskatchewan enacted The Métis Act (Chapter M-14.01 of the Statutes of Saskatchewan, 2001) to promote and strengthen Métis governance of their institutions and communities through partnership between the Government of Canada, Government of Saskatchewan, and Métis Nation—Saskatchewan, and established Métis Nation—Saskatchewan Secretariat Inc. pursuant to The Métis Act.

-Métis National Council

-The Métis National Council (MNC) is a national organization that advocates on behalf of the five governing members of the Métis Nation in Canada.
-The Métis National Council is a partnership between Métis Nation of Ontario, Métis Nation—Saskatchewan, Métis Nation of Alberta, and Métis Nation British Columbia.
-The presidents of each of the five governing members form the Board of Governors, and the Métis National Council General Assembly consists of 15 elected provincial voting delegates from the three founding members (Manitoba Métis Federation, Métis Nation—Saskatchewan, and Métis Nation of Alberta) and five elected provincial voting delegates from the non-founding members (Métis Nation of Ontario and Métis Nation British Columbia).
-The delegates for the Métis Nation—Saskatchewan are the Provincial Métis Council and any remaining seats can be filled from members chosen from the Métis Nation Legislative Assembly.